mis350/isom350-blog/README.md

 # 4- Improved admin - Changes
 1. Changes made in admins.py that allows us to control how the post is managed in the admin interface.
 See the changes made in blog/admin.py

+# 5- Views - Changes
+1. Add PostListView to list posts in blog/views.py
+2. Add PostView to show a detailed view of the post in blog/views.py

 # Developing Django on Repl.it

 - Fork this template to get started